SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER, SDK TSAR

 Phone: +1 (408) 676-6612

-- U.S. citizen (had to put it here because everyone asks anyway)
+- Yes, I’m U.S. citizen (because everyone asks anyway)

 - Over two years of Android development experience, released commercial applications on several markets.

-- Developed many portable, high-available networking Linux and Windows server applications.
+- Developed a number of portable, high-available networking Linux and Windows server applications.

 - Ported existing software between different operation systems and architectures.

-- Reviewed existing software for potential patent and licensing issues.
+- Reviewed existing software and communication protocols for security, patent and licensing issues; frequently found and fixed those issues.

 - Reverse engineering experience including analysis of Windows and Linux executables, kernel drivers, and non-x86 executables.